-Pace University and the CSD Graduate Program have zero tolerance for any violation of academic integrity and/or academic misconduct.
+Pace University and the CSD program have zero tolerance for any violation of academic integrity and/or academic misconduct.
 The most important rules of academic honesty are fundamental in the pursuit of knowledge and follow inevitably from a respect for commitment to the principles of truth.
-Students enrolled in the CSD Graduate Program are subject to both the ASHA Code of Ethics (https://www.asha.org/Code-of-Ethics/) and the Pace University Academic Integrity Code (https://www.pace.edu/sites/default/files/2022-02/academic-integrity-code.pdf).
+Students enrolled in the CSD program are subject to both the ASHA Code of Ethics and the Pace University Academic Integrity Code (PDF).